tendrl-inc-labs/micropython-client/README.md

 - Simple networking without persistence
 - Maximum memory efficiency

+**JPEG Streaming (Optional for both installations):**

+- Streaming requires a separate installation step
+- Works with both minimal and full installations
+- Adds ~35KB to flash storage
+- See installation instructions below

 ### Option 1: Using the Install Script (Recommended)

 **Step 1**: Download the install script from our GitHub repository: